There are parts of this story that may be disturbing but not graphic. It is about how a medical team worked together to care for disaster victims.

 I arrived on my unit within an hour.
 All the bodies and body parts were brought to our small emergency room for identification.
 Though our hospital was very small compared to the huge hospitals like Charity, Oschner, or others, it was the closest facility to the conflagration in that structure.
 There were three victims who needed help fast!
 Only so much could be done at the site of the disaster.

-Our unit was to care for three men, who had burns and would be developing respiratory problems from the chemicals and smoke they inhaled.
+Our unit had to get ready for at least three men, who had burns and would be developing respiratory problems from the chemicals and smoke they inhaled.
 The Emergency Department was busy receiving patients, assessing and triaging victims.

-The operating room (I believe) was the site of debridement of wounds and removal of burned on clothing, ashes, and chemicals under sedation or anesthesia.
+The operating room was the site of debridement of wounds and removal of burned on clothing, ashes, and chemicals with the patients under sedation or anesthesia.
 The entire hospital staff and those who came to help were instantly put to work preparing for or caring for the victims.